 Surgical Resident and Fellow Orientation, University Health Network

-The University of Toronto offers Clinical Fellowships in orthopedic surgery through its affiliated hospital sites to provide additional specialized clinical and research training.
-Fellowships can span up to two years and may involve rotation through multiple hospital sites in Toronto.
+The University of Toronto offers Clinical Fellowships in thoracic surgery and lung transplantation to provide additional specialized clinical and research training to physicians who will be returning to an academic position upon program completion.
+The Thoracic Surgery Fellowships span from six months to two years, while the Lung Transplant Fellowships span from six months to one year.
 During this time, Fellows will be exposed to a mix of cases and may participate in elective rotations, lecture series, journal clubs, institutional rounds and conferences.
-Fellows may also have the opportunity to be involved in a research project.
-The following Fellowship programs offered by the University include UHN’s Toronto Western Hospital.
+If desired, training from both fellowship programs can be incorporated.

 Residents are evaluated in the clinical setting by their supervisor(s), and are encouraged to develop autonomy and skills that will help them on their path toward independent practice.

-Resident education includes didactic teaching sessions with specific topics presented over the duration of their rotation, simulation sessions, oral exam practice sessions, orthopedic surgery seminars, education and research rounds.
+Resident education includes didactic teaching sessions with specific topics presented over the duration of their rotation, simulation sessions, oral exam practice sessions, thoracic surgery grand rounds and M & M rounds.
 In addition, journal club rounds are offered periodically.

 In the context of the COVID-19 pandemic, all of these formal rounds have been shifted to a virtual format.